 Tara Lynn Masih grew up on Long Island’s north shore, in the small harbor town of East Northport.
 A bicultural author, she is the daughter of Lalit K. Masih (the first prominent Indian-American watercolorist) and Sandra Kolyer (who descends from many European ethnicities).

 After graduating from C.W.
-Post College, she moved to Boston and earned an MA in Writing and Publishing from Emerson College, where she taught freshman composition and grammar and tutored students with writing problems.
-She has worked as a publisher’s assistant to Pym-Randall Press; as an assistant editor to STORIES literary magazine; as an editorial assistant at Little, Brown's college division; and as a book editor at Bedford Books/St. Martin’s Press, and was a freelance book packager, copyeditor, and proofreader for such companies as Houghton Mifflin, Ballantine Books, and Harvard University Press for over 30 years.
+Post College with a major in English and minor in sociology, she moved to Boston and earned an MA in Writing and Publishing from Emerson College, where she taught freshman composition and grammar and tutored students with writing challenges.
+She worked as publisher’s assistant to Pym-Randall Press; as assistant editor to STORIES literary magazine; and as an editorial assistant in Little, Brown's college division.
+She rose to book editor at Bedford Books/St. Martin’s Press, and then freelanced as a book packager, copyeditor, and proofreader for such companies as Houghton Mifflin, Ballantine Books, and Harvard University Press for over 30 years.

 Much of her writing is set within the framework of nature and place, a result of the years she spent outdoors in the woods and on the shores of Long Island Sound.
 She LOVES history, flowers, anything vintage, the beach, the marshes, chocolate, and family time.

 She now lives near the Twelve Mile Swamp in St. Augustine, Florida.